CIS565-Fall-2014/Project3-Pathtracer/README.md

 I implemented anti-aliasing by jitting the pixel position when we first generate the ray from camera.
 The following picture shows the effect with anti-aliasing.
 Left part is generated with AA while right part is generated without AA.

 ![alt tag](https://raw.githubusercontent.com/jianqiaol/Project3-Pathtracer/master/AA_compare.png)

+Although it is not very obvious since I only run 500 iteration due to time limit.
+You can still tell that the edge is a little smoother after using Anti-aliasing.